PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 Replace sdX with the right volume.

+It will ask you the passphrase (you have previously chosen with LUKS) then it will prompt you a PIN for TPM.
+The PIN should be **different** from the LUKS passphrase.

 If you have several volumes, you can redo the command with the right volume, etc.

 Finally, edit `/etc/crypttab` and add at the end of each line `tpm2-device=auto,discard`, like so :